Aleph-Alpha/ts-rs/README.md

 If there's a type you're dealing with which doesn't implement `TS`, use `#[ts(type = "..")]` or open a PR.

 ### serde compatability
-With the `serde-compat` feature (enabled by default), serde attributes can be parsed for enums and structs Supported serde attributes:
+With the `serde-compat` feature (enabled by default), serde attributes can be parsed for enums and structs.
+Supported serde attributes:
 - `rename`
 - `rename-all`